stagenow/docs/edge/source/csp/battery.md

 ##Parameter Notes

 ### Smart Battery Threshold
-Use this setting to modify the Decommissioned Threshold for Zebra Smart Batteries.
+Use this feature to modify the Decommissioned Threshold for Zebra Smart Batteries.

 * Set the threshold value of the Battery Usage Number as an integer ranging from 0 to 65535 (value 0 for no change or not applicable).

 ### Gifted Battery Threshold
-Use this setting to modify the Decommissioned Threshold for Zebra Gifted Batteries.
+Use this feature to modify the Decommissioned Threshold for Zebra Gifted Batteries.

 * Set the threshold value of the Battery Health Percentage as an integer ranging from 0 to 100 (value 0 for no change or not applicable)